Classic DOS Games

 Changing the definition of abandonware

-Classic DOS Games uses the word "abandonware" differently, in order to change the meaning of the word.
+RGB Classic Games uses the word "abandonware" differently, in order to change the meaning of the word.
 Most websites define "abandonware" as software that has been "abandoned" – that is, software that is no longer sold or supported by the copyright holder.
 That kind of abandonware is illegal, but many people believe it is legal, so it's time to change the way the word is used.
-Classic DOS Games defines abandonware as any software that the copyright holder has abandoned his or her legal rights to.
+RGB Classic Games defines abandonware as any software that the copyright holder has abandoned his or her legal rights to.
 That means that only public domain software should ever be called abandonware.
 The copyright holders have officially, legally, and verifiably abandoned all of their rights to games listed as abandonware on this site.
-All such games belong to the public domain, and the coyright holder retains no rights to them whatsoever.
+All such games belong to the public domain, and the copyright holder retains no rights to them whatsoever.
 It is, therefor, legal to distribute, modify, reverse engineer, or even sell such software.
 Those games have a red banner and background in game listings.

 Ad-free experience